docker-archive/ucp_lab/orca_lab.md

 6. Click the magnifying glass next to  your container, and scroll down to find 	out which node your webserver is running on (`ducp-0` or `ducp-1`)

-	In your web browser navigate to the IP address (and port 8005) of the node 	where Nginx is running.
+	In your web browser navigate to the IP address (and port 8005) of the node (`ducp-0` or `ducp-1`) 	where Nginx is running.

 	For example: `http://52.23.41.23:8005`

 	You should see the Nginx welcome screen.

 ## Task 4: Using UCP from the Command Line
 One of the great things about UCP is that it doesn't preclude you from using the Docker command line tools you're used to.
-In this task we're going to install the UCP client bundle into an Ubuntu host in AWS.
+In this task we're going to install the UCP client bundle on to an Ubuntu host in AWS.

 1. SSH into **ducp-2**